andrew/ultimate-awesome/README.md

 - [awesome-react-native](https://github.com/DeSmart/awesome-react-native) - List of awesome: bulletproof components, articles, tutorials and other things related to React Native ecosystem.
 - [webarchiving-awesome-graph](https://github.com/deutsche-nationalbibliothek/webarchiving-awesome-graph) - This graph data is extracted from the Awesome Web Archiving README.
 - [awesome-osxp](https://github.com/devleaks/awesome-osxp) - Awesome X-Plane Open Source Projects.
+- [awesome-startup-deals](https://github.com/dobroslavradosavljevic/awesome-startup-deals) - A curated list of awesome deals, discounts, and offers for startups and entrepreneurs.
 - [awesome-dora-rs](https://github.com/dora-rs/awesome-dora-rs) - A curated list of dora-rs project and resources.
 - [awesome-skill-learning](https://github.com/dtch1997/awesome-skill-learning) - Collection of resources on skill learning methods.
 - [awesome-spring](https://github.com/DulanjayaSandaruwan/awesome-spring) - This is an about Spring framework.